Comparisons10 min read

 • Fidelity has more physical branch presence (though this matters less when you're abroad)

-And one area Schwab has the edge:
+And two areas Schwab has the edge:

 • Schwab has a slightly longer track record as the "go-to" expat account, meaning more community knowledge, more forum posts if you run into issues, more guides written for it